enthought/mayavi/docs/source/mayavi/application.rst

  * most of the "tabs" on the widgets can be dragged around to move them anywhere in the application.

- * Each view area (the mayavi engine view, object editor, python shell and logger) can be enabled and disabled in the 'View' menu.
+ * Each view area (the Mayavi engine view, object editor, python shell and logger) can be enabled and disabled in the 'View' menu.

-Each time you change the appearance of mayavi it is saved and the next time you start up the application it will have the same configuration.
+Each time you change the appearance of Mayavi it is saved and the next time you start up the application it will have the same configuration.
 In addition, you can save different layouts into different "perspectives" using the `View->Perspectives` menu item.

-Shown below is a specifically configured mayavi user interface view.
+Shown below is a specifically configured Mayavi user interface view.
 In this view the size of the various parts are changed.

 .. image:: images/mayavi_ui_second.jpg